r-y-love-coding/1st-repo/README.md

 # 1st-repo
 - this is my first repo on github.
-- it's a test for pushing and pulling to and from vscode
+- it's a test for pushing and pulling to and from vscode.
 - have fun.

+# update